Smartshield-INSAT/Prototype/README.md

 This repo simulates an entire architecture using Docker containers, providing an environment with several services, including **Elasticsearch**, **Kibana**, **RabbitMQ**, and a custom **PCAP Processor**.
 The RabbitMQ service is exposed so that log collector agents, which are deployed on various servers or devices, can send PCAP files to it for processing.

+## Demo Video
+Watch a walkthrough of the project setup and functionality in our [Demo Video](https://youtu.be/2Nd6C_SpXak).

 ## Architecture Overview
 ![alt text](image.png)